 Because I led thee out of the land of Egypt: thou hast prepared a Cross for thy Saviour.

 O holy God!
 O holy God!

 O holy strong One!
 O holy strong One!

 O holy and immortal One, have mercy upon us.

 O holy and immortal One, have mercy upon us.

 Because I led thee through the desert

 for forty years:

 and fed thee with manna,

 and brought thee into a land that was exceeding good:

 but thou hast prepared a Cross for thy Saviour.

 O holy God!...

-Words: For the Adoration of the Cross on Good Friday Music: Tomás Luis de Victoria (1548-1611)

-Following the Veneration, the Officiant and People read responsively.

-We glory in your cross, O Lord,

-and praise and glorify your holy resurrection; for by virtue of your cross joy has come to the whole world.

-May God be merciful to us and bless us, show us the light of his countenance, and come to us.

-Let your ways be known upon earth, your saving health among all nations.

-Let the peoples praise you, O God; let all the peoples praise you.

-We glory in your cross, O Lord, and praise and glorify your holy resurrection; for by virtue of your cross joy has come to the whole world.
+Words: for the Adoration of the Cross on Good Friday Music: Tomás Luis de Victoria (1548-1611) THE PRAYERS Following the Veneration, the Officiant and People pray responsively.
+Officiant We glory in your cross, O Lord, People and praise and glorify your holy resurrection; for by virtue of your cross joy has come to the whole world.
+Officiant May God be merciful to us and bless us, show us the light of his countenance, and come to us.
+People Let your ways be known upon earth, your saving health among all nations.

-We adore you, O Christ, and we bless you,

-because by your holy cross you have redeemed the world.

-If we have died with him, we shall also live with him; if we endure, we shall also reign with him.
+Officiant Let the peoples praise you, O God; let all the peoples praise you.
+People We glory in your cross, O Lord, and praise and glorify your holy resurrection; for by virtue of your cross joy has come to the whole world.
+Officiant We adore you, O Christ, and we bless you, People because by your holy cross you have redeemed the world.
+Officiant If we have died with him, we shall also live with him; if we endure, we shall also reign with him.

-We adore you, O Christ, and we bless you, because by your holy cross you have redeemed the world.

-O Savior of the world, who by thy cross and precious blood hast redeemed us: Save us and help us, we humbly beseech thee, O Lord.
+People We adore you, O Christ, and we bless you, because by your holy cross you have redeemed the world.
+Officiant O Savior of the world, by whose cross and precious blood has redeemed us: People Save us and help us, we humbly beseech you, O Lord.
+Anthem WERE YOU THERE when they crucified my Lord?